corda/corda-docs-portal/content/en/tools/digital-currencies/installing-the-dc-demo.md

 	  alt="Virtual Node API Get Method Response"
    >}}

-5. Take a note of the *shortHash* value and *x500Name* for any node.
+5. Take a note of the *shortHash* value and *x500Name* for *two* nodes.

 6. Navigate to the *digital-currencies-ui/public/appConfig* directory.

 7. Edit the file *appConfig.json*.

+   The file contains both configuration details for multiple notes:

+   * one of appType "CENTRAL_BANK",
+   * one of appType "COMMERCIAL_BANK",

-   The file contains both a *holdingIdHash* parameter and a *x500* parameter:
+   Each has a *holdingIdHash* parameter and a *x500* parameter:

    ```
    {